Card Transaction Examples

 The transaction is over Visa Interlink rails for $30.
 The initial available balance is $500, the authorization expires after seven days, and the settlement arrives at Galileo after 10 days.

-This table shows fields in the Events API webhooks.
+This table shows fields in the Events API messages.

 BAUT: auth

-event webhook when the transaction is initially approved. - The second row shows the
+event message when the transaction is initially approved. - Row 2 — The

 BEXP: auth_exp

-event webhook that is sent seven days later, when the authorization expires. - The third row shows the
+event message that is sent seven days later, when the authorization expires. - Row 3 — The

 SETL: setl